 Far from being all over the place, the polls are telling a very consistent story

-Gallow humour about next Thursday being polling day and next Friday being the announcement of the next polling industry inquiry highlight the nervousness amongst pollsters about who will have been seen to get it right and wrong when the votes are counted.*
+Black humour about next Thursday being polling day and next Friday being the announcement of the next polling industry inquiry highlight the nervousness amongst pollsters about who will have been seen to get it right and wrong when the votes are counted.*

 No wonder, given the huge range in Conservative leads in recent polling, from, at the time of typing, just 3% in the data behind the latest YouGov seat projection up to 12% in the latest ICM and ComRes polls.
 The former would be a worse result for the Conservatives than in 2015, the latter would be up there with the crushing Conservative 1987 victory (one which also had a ‘polls closing’ wobble mid-campaign) and only a fraction down on Tony Blair’s 1997 landslide.

 Yet scratch under the surface and all the polls are telling the same story.
 First, the Conservatives and Theresa May have been going backwards during the campaign.
-Second, how far backwards all depends on the turnout of young people.
+Second, how far backwards all depends on the turnout of young people (and perhaps young women in particular).

 Different calculations as to likely turnout amongst younger voters explain the bulk of the difference between pollsters, and they all come up with the same story.
 If it’s at usual levels, the Conservatives are headed for a big victory.
 If it’s at record high levels, the Conservatives are heading for a narrow victory, one that may even involve losing their overall majority.